AFatNiBBa/uneval/readme.md

 ## Supported
 - All the things supported by json
 - Multiple references (Even in Symbol keys)
-- Circular references (Are much worse, trust me)
+- Circular references (Are much worse to implement, trust me)
+- Sparse arrays
+- Buffer (Only in node.js, not in Web)
+- The Global object
 - `undefined`
 - `-0`, `NaN`, `Infinity`, `-Infinity`
 - Symbols